ProteinsWebTeam/interpro-docs/docs/entries_info.rst

 ****
 Entry relationships
 ****
-InterPro entries that represent a subset of proteins from another InterPro entry are identified as ‘children’ of the ‘parent’ entry.
-InterPro displays these connections between entries in the ‘Family Relationships’ or ‘Domain Relationships’ sections.
+InterPro entries that represent a subset of proteins from another InterPro entry are identified as "children" of the "parent" entry.
+InterPro displays these connections between entries in the "Family Relationships" or "Domain Relationships" sections.
 Entries at the top of these hierarchies describe broad families or domains that share higher level structure and/or function, while those entries at the bottom describe more specific functional subfamilies or structural/functional subclasses of domains.
 More information is available in the corresponding `train online section <https://www.ebi.ac.uk/training/online/course/interpro-functional-and-structural-analysis-protei/relationships-between-interpro-entries/>`_.